Boys' love: Audio dramas

-Yaoi audio dramas, occasionally referred to as "drama CDs", "sound dramas", or "BLCDs", are recorded voice performances of male-male romance scenarios performed by primarily male voice actors.
-They are typically adaptations of original yaoi manga and novels.
-The first yaoi audio dramas were released in the 1980s, beginning with Tsuzumigafuchi in 1988, which was published as a "June cassette".
-With the introduction of CDs, yaoi audio dramas continued to proliferate, peaking at 289 total yaoi CDs released in 2008, which dropped to 108 CDs in 2013.
+BL audio dramas, occasionally referred to as "drama CDs", "sound dramas", or "BLCDs", are recorded voice performances of male–male romance scenarios performed by primarily male voice actors.
+They are typically adaptations of original BL manga and novels.
+The first BL audio dramas were released in the 1980s, beginning with Tsuzumigafuchi in 1988, which was published as a "June cassette".
+BL audio dramas proliferated beginning in the 1990s with the rise in popularity of compact discs, peaking at 289 total CDs released in 2008, which dropped to 108 CDs in 2013.

-Live action television and film
+Live-action television and film

 Japan

-While Japanese BL manga has been adapted into live action films and television dramas since the early 2000s, these works were marketed towards a niche audience of BL fans rather than towards a general audience.
+While Japanese BL manga has been adapted into live-action films and television dramas since the early 2000s, these works were marketed towards a niche audience of BL fans rather than towards a general audience.
 When these works were adapted for a general audience, same-sex romance elements were typically downplayed or removed entirely, as in the live-action television adaption of Antique Bakery that aired on Fuji TV in 2001.
 The development of Japanese live-action television dramas that focus on BL and same-sex romance themes explicitly was spurred by the critical and commercial success of the TV Asahi television drama Ossan's Love (2016), which features an all-male love triangle as its central plot conceit.
-While Ossan's Love is an original series, it influenced the creation of live-action BL works adpated from manga that are marketed towards mass audiences; notable examples include the television dramas Pornographer (manga)|The Novelist (2018) on Fuji TV, What Did You Eat Yesterday?
-(2019) on TV Tokyo, and Cherry Magic!
-Thirty Years of Virginity Can Make You a Wizard?!
-(2020) on TV Tokyo, and the live-action film adaptation of The Cornered Mouse Dreams of Cheese (2020).
-In 2022, Kadokawa Corporation employee Kaoru Azuma stated that while establishing Tunku, Kadokawa's label for publishing live-action boys' love drama series, she noticed that prejudice against boys' love has dwindled, and that many people have seemed to accept the genre as "normal.".
+While Ossan's Love is an original series, it influenced the creation of live-action BL works adapted from manga that are marketed towards mass audiences; notable examples include the television dramas Pornographer (manga)|The Novelist (2018) on Fuji TV, What Did You Eat Yesterday?
+(2019) on TV Tokyo, Cherry Magic (2020) on TV Tokyo, and the live-action film adaptation of The Cornered Mouse Dreams of Cheese (2020).

+In 2020, the BL market was worth US$1.85 million in Japan.
+In 2022, Kadokawa Corporation employee Kaoru Azuma established Tunku, Kadokawa's label for publishing live-action BL drama series, partnering with MBS TV to create the programming block Drama Shower.
+The label was created to promote Japanese BL dramas based on existing BL novels and manga due to the growing popularity of BL caused by Ossan's Love.
+While creating Tunku, Azuma stated that she noticed that prejudice against boys' love has dwindled, and that many people have seemed to accept the genre as "normal".